ibericode/mailchimp-for-wordpress/readme.txt

 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **MailChimp for WordPress** and click "*Install now*"
 1. Alternatively, download the plugin and upload the contents of `mailchimp-for-wp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
-1. Set [your MailChimp API key](https://admin.mailchimp.com/account/api) in the plugin settings.
+1. Set [your API key](https://admin.mailchimp.com/account/api) in the plugin settings.

 #### Configuring Sign-Up Form(s)
 1. Go to *MailChimp for WP > Forms*
-2. Select at least one MailChimp list to subscribe people to.
+2. Select at least one list to subscribe people to.
-3. *(Optional)* Add more fields to your form using the **add MailChimp field** dropdown.
+3. *(Optional)* Add more fields to your form.
-4. Embed a sign-up form in pages or posts by using the `[mc4wp_form]` shortcode.
+4. Embed a sign-up form in pages or posts using the `[mc4wp_form]` shortcode.
 5. Show a sign-up form in your widget areas using the "MailChimp Sign-Up Form" widget.
 6. Show a sign-up form from your theme files by using the following PHP function.